Sexual Assault Claim Filed Against Nashville IRS Worker

 A woman who claims she was sexually assaulted by a Nashville IRS worker who was indicted in October 2015 recently filed a $1 million sexual battery claim against her alleged assailant.
 The suit, filed in the Middle District of Tennessee, alleges the agency failed to properly train the alleged attacker and should be liable for their negligence.

-Attorneys for the plaintiff filed the claim against the Department of the Treasury, claiming she incurred “significant emotional and psychological stress for which medical treatment has been sought.”
+Lawyers for the plaintiff filed the claim against the Department of the Treasury, claiming she incurred “significant emotional and psychological stress for which medical treatment has been sought.”
 The claim form mentions the attacker’s wife as a witness to the claim, who was also a witness in the criminal charges against the alleged assailant.

 According to reports, the alleged assault took place during an IRS compliance check of the plaintiff’s convenience store.
 The victim alleges her attacker threatened legal action and confiscation of her business in a ruse to obtain power over her, at which point he choked and groped her.
 Over the course of several hours enduring the assault, the victim blacked out, allegedly.